Free Case Evaluation: (714) 648-0004

 Commercial burglary (California Penal Code § 459) refers to entering a business, store, or office with intent to commit theft or another felony.
 The key factor is intent — even if nothing was taken, prosecutors can still pursue a burglary charge if they believe there was criminal intent at the time of entry.

-In Santa Ana, these cases often stem from:
+In Orange County, these cases often stem from:

 Because “intent” is often based on circumstantial evidence, the right defense can dismantle the prosecution’s theory before trial.